Victorhe4rt/Calculator-Front-End-Challenge/README.md

 <h3>About the challenge:</h3>

-Front-end challenge made by myself just using html,css,javascript.<BR>
+Front-end challenge made by myself just using html,css,javascript.
 Read the document until the end to some tips :D.

 <ul>